wwmm/wwplot/README.md

 In order to run this program you will need:

-- Python 3 with Numpy, Scipy, PyGobject, cairoffi, Matplotlib
+- Python 3 with Numpy, Scipy, PyGobject 3, cairocffi, Matplotlib
 - Gtk 3

 After installing the required libraries execute the main.py script in a